 - When do I have to decide?

-- What if the father of the baby doesn’t want to make an adoption plan?
+- What if the baby’s father doesn’t want to make an adoption plan?

 - Am I allowed to change my mind?

-If you’re wondering how to begin the process, contact Mosaic PHC here.
+If you’re wondering how to begin the process, contact Mosaic Health here.
 We’ll answer your questions and help you get started.

 The 3 types of Adoption Plans